 - The sight of sunlight destroys them.
 No, Harry will have to do more than get Voldemort out in the sun.
 However, he is never in a scene in the sun.

-- Physical appearance tall and thin, corpse-like.
+- Physical appearance is tall and thin, corpse-like.
 Definitely could fit.

 As far as textual evidence, Quirrell was said to have met vampires in the Albanian forest.
 Now, we know he actually met Voldemort, but wouldn’t that be cool if it was Voldemort who was a vampire?
-One of those “oh my gosh, it was staring me in the face” kind of moments, like Harry feeling as if Snape and Dumbledore can “read his mind”.
-There was an essay Lupin set about vampires in PoA, everyone says this is evidence that Snape is a vampire, and I could see that too.
-But here is clear mention of vampires as Dark creatures; Voldy would probably term them his “natural allies”.
-Voldemort/Riddle is consistently described as pale, dark haired, thin.
+One of those “oh my gosh, it was staring me in the face” kind of moments, like Harry feeling as if Snape and Dumbledore can “read his mind.”
+Everyone says the essay Lupin sets about vampires in Harry Potter and the Prisoner of Azkaban is evidence that Snape is a vampire, and I could see that too.
+But here is a clear mention of vampires as Dark creatures; Voldy would probably term them his “natural allies.”
+Voldemort/Riddle is consistently described as pale, dark-haired, and thin.
 He is never outside in the daylight, as far as we have seen.
 Vampires are a big mystery.
 Does Avada Kedavra work on them?
 Could it destroy them as it does ordinary humans?
 We don’t know but I’d bet it’s more complicated than that.
 It could weaken them, even separate spirit from body as happened to Voldy, but it comes down to us not knowing.

 This theory was one I favored until I actually began writing about it.
-Now I’m not so convinced, mostly thanks to intense late night HP discussions with my roommate.
-Voldemort seems more like a symbolic vampire, living off of other’s strength at the moment.
+Now I’m not so convinced, mostly thanks to intense late-night Harry Potter discussions with my roommate.
+Voldemort seems more like a symbolic vampire, living off of others’ strength at the moment.
 However, I do firmly believe that something inherent in Tom Riddle is essential to the destruction of Voldemort.
 Harry and Riddle, as we are so often reminded, are very similar.
 They are almost one person, and they could each have taken the path the other chose.
 It all comes down to their choices, and that has made all the difference.
-So whatever it is about Voldemort, Harry has a better chance of knowing than anyone else, hence he is “the one”.
+So whatever it is about Voldemort, Harry has a better chance of knowing than anyone else, hence he is “the one.”

 I know this one sounds very much like Sauron and the Ring in the Lord of the Rings.
 But it is a possibility for Voldemort, he knew enough to leave a memory behind at the age of 16.
 So would he have done this by accident or on purpose?
 He wouldn’t have been planning to be destroyed, and the night at Godric’s Hollow sounds like a big mess for both sides, so maybe he unintentionally left part of himself or something else in Harry as the curse rebounded.
-He does have the strange dream connection with Harry, and as a matter of fact dreams are consistently mentioned, though appearing innocent, throughout the series that could indeed have been influenced by Voldemort.
+He does have the strange dream connection with Harry, and as a matter of fact, dreams are consistently mentioned, though appearing innocent, throughout the series that could indeed have been influenced by Voldemort.
 The main problem is that now Voldemort is back, he obviously has his spirit, and Harry didn’t really notice anything missing from his soul that we heard of.
 For more in this vein, the North Tower articles on the changeling hypothesis have some very interesting points.
 I think this Voldemort/Harry connection might be superfluous, however, there being enough connections between them already.
-The cryptic prophecy, their wands, the blood in GoF- they are really well connected.
+The cryptic prophecy, their wands, the blood in Harry Potter and the Goblet of Fire… They are really well-connected.

 What that is, we can still only guess.
 Several possibilities exist, but I have no doubt, since JKR herself pointed it out, Voldemort’s power to overcome death is extremely crucial in both the back story and Harry’s coming confrontation with him.
-And remember Dumbledore’s fight at the end of OotP?
-Dumbledore says “We both know there are other ways of destroying a man, Tom”.
+And remember Dumbledore’s fight at the end of Harry Potter and the Order of the Phoenix?
+Dumbledore says, “We both know there are other ways of destroying a man, Tom.”
 He says that Voldemort’s death alone would not satisfy him, and there are worse things.
 Voldemort’s biggest fear is death, and he cannot understand this reasoning.
-Perhaps the way Harry will ultimately defeat Voldemort will be with a “fate worse than death,” an endless twilight zone of pain that he gets trapped in, perhaps life as something like a ghost where he had no powers or influence on the people around him.
+Perhaps the way Harry will ultimately defeat Voldemort will be with a “fate worse than death,” an endless twilight zone of pain that he gets trapped in, perhaps life as something like a ghost where he has no powers or influence on the people around him.
 Again, there are many, many possibilities.
 I personally think that Harry, using his capacity to love, somehow does condemn Voldemort to a half-life worse than death.